 Boldron is a village located about 2 miles south-west of Barnard Castle and 2 miles east of Bowes.
-Historically, Boldron was a towship in the ancient parish of Startforth, within the North Riding of Yorkshire, but became part of County Durham in 1974.
+Historically, Boldron was a towship in the ancient parish of Startforth, within the North Riding of Yorkshire.
+It became part of County Durham in 1974.
 The village and surrounding area form Boldron Civil Parish.

 BOLDRON, a township, in the parish of Bowes, union of Teesdale, wapentake of Gilling-West, N. riding of York, 2 miles (S.W. by S.) from Barnard Castle; containing 169 inhabitants.
 It lies in the manor of Bowes, and comprises by computation 1340 acres.
 The road from Brough to Barnard-Castle passes north of the village.
 The impropriate tithes have been commuted for £80.